jmayfield74/spiner/example-systems/echo-buster-docs.md

 # EchoBuster: Relational Zeitgeist Explorer

 **Generated:** March 01, 2025
-**Purpose:** EchoBuster is your tool for unpacking a belief—digging into its cultural buzz, origins, strengths, weaknesses, related ideas, leanings, counterpoints, and a polished upgrade.
-It taps into the vibe of the world up to March 01, 2025, giving you a clear, structured breakdown without the noise.
+**Purpose:** EchoBuster is your go-to for tearing apart a belief—its cultural buzz, where it came from, what holds it up, what knocks it down, who’s whispering it nearby, and how it stacks against the other side.
+Plus, it hands you a shiny polished version to chew on.
+It’s tuned into the world’s vibe up to March 01, 2025, spitting out a clean breakdown without the usual hot-air fluff.

-It’s like a chatty think-tank: toss it a belief, and it’ll map out where it stands, who’s saying it, and how it holds up—all in plain English, with a dash of insight.
+Think of it as your snarky debate coach: toss it a belief, and it’ll map the mess—where it’s loud, who’s yelling it, and if it’s got legs—all in plain English with a side of “oh, really?”

 ---

 ## What’s It For?

-EchoBuster takes any belief you throw at it and hands you a neat rundown:
+EchoBuster grabs any belief you chuck at it and gives you the full scoop:
-- **Echo Intensity:** How loud it’s ringing out there.
+- **Echo Intensity:** How much it’s bouncing around out there.
-- **Origin Odds:** Whether it’s your own idea or something floating around.
+- **Origin Odds:** Did you cook this up, or is it just floating in the ether?
-- **Pros & Cons:** What works for it, what doesn’t.
+- **Pros & Cons:** What’s solid, what’s shaky.
-- **Clustering Opinions:** Similar thoughts nearby.
+- **Clustering Opinions:** Nearby thoughts vibing with it.
-- **Topic Clusters:** The big themes it’s tied to.
+- **Topic Clusters:** The big-picture themes it’s tangled in.
-- **Leanings & Identities:** Who’s likely behind it.
+- **Leanings & Identities:** Who’s likely waving this flag.
-- **Good Faith Counters:** Fair challenges to wrestle with.
+- **Good Faith Counters:** Fair shots from the other side.
-- **Steelman Version:** A stronger, sharper take on your belief.
+- **Steelman Version:** Your belief, but tougher and smarter.

-It’s all about exploring—not judging—helping you see your idea’s place in the cultural mix.
+It’s not here to judge—it’s here to explore, showing you where your idea sits in the cultural soup.
+Bonus: you can explain *why* you think it, and it’ll tweak the echo and origin odds to see if you’re parroting or pondering.

 ---

 ## How to Use It

 ### Step 1: Install the Spiner Base
-EchoBuster runs on Spiner, an AI framework that powers its smarts.
-To set it up:
+EchoBuster rides on Spiner, the AI framework that makes it tick.
+Here’s the drill:
-1. Grab the Spiner prompt file (`spiner_prompt.txt`).
+1. Snag the Spiner prompt file (`spiner_prompt.txt`).
-2. Load it into your AI setup (e.g., paste it into a compatible chatbot or API).
+2. Load it into your AI setup—paste it into a chatbot or API that can handle it.
-3. Check it’s working—say “Hey, are you Spiner?” and look for “Yup, I’m Spiner—ready to roll!”
+3. Test it—say “Hey, are you Spiner?” and expect “Yup, I’m Spiner—ready to roll!”

 ### Step 2: Install EchoBuster
-With Spiner running:
+With Spiner humming:
-1. Get the EchoBuster system file (`echo-buster.spiner`).
+1. Grab the EchoBuster system file (`echo-buster.spiner`).
 2. Tell Spiner:
    “Load this: [paste the full echo-buster.spiner text here]”
-3. Spiner will confirm with something like “EchoBuster’s ready—give me a belief!”
+3. Spiner’ll chirp back something like “EchoBuster’s ready—give me a belief!”

 ### Step 3: Start Asking
-Just say what you think, naturally.
+Just throw it a belief, casual-like.
 Try:
 - “Hey, unpack this: [your belief].”
 - “What’s the deal with [your belief]?”
 - “Break down [your belief] for me.”
-EchoBuster will spit out a crisp analysis.
-Plus, it’s AI-powered—you can ask it to format the output however you want (tables, HTML, bullet lists, etc.).
+EchoBuster’ll spit out a tight analysis.
+Want to dig deeper?
+After it’s done, it’ll ask if you wanna explain your reasons—say why you think it, and it’ll refine how echoey or original it seems.
+Oh, and it’s AI—tell it “make it a table” or “keep it snappy,” and it’ll flex.

 ---

 ## What Can You Ask?

-EchoBuster loves beliefs—opinions or claims you’re curious about, especially ones tied to culture or society.
-Here’s what you can say and what you’ll get:
+EchoBuster thrives on beliefs—stuff you’re curious about, especially if it’s got a cultural pulse.
+Here’s what you can toss and what you’ll get back:

 ### Example: Policy Hot Take
 **You Say:**